Scaling evaluation systems for agentic platforms from prototype to prod

 www.reddit.com.

 Before diving into evaluation strategies, let's clarify what we're actually testing.
-It is one thing to test an LLMs response to a historical question, but when we talk about agentic systems, we're dealing with orchestrated autonomous systems that integrate both agents and workflows to pursue multiple goals, manage complex task execution, and adapt their behaviour in response to dynamic context and feedback.
-At its heart, you have the LLM doing orchestration, but it's using tools in a loop—sending requests to external APIs, executing tools, feeding these responses back to the LLM, and continuing until the task is complete.
+It is one thing to test an LLMs response to a question when the answer is embedded in the LLM's memory, but when we talk about agentic systems, we're dealing with orchestrated autonomous systems that integrate both agents and workflows to pursue multiple goals, manage complex task execution, and adapt their behaviour in response to dynamic context and feedback.
+At its heart, you have the LLM doing orchestration, but it's using tools in a loop—sending requests to external APIs, executing bash commands, feeding these responses back to the LLM, and continuing until the task is complete.
 We package this into agents with system prompts, tools, memory, and security controls.
 These run in environments (command line, Docker containers, chat interfaces) on platforms that expose knowledge bases, MCP meshes, sandbox architectures, and telemetry.

 How do we test all of these components especially when the system under test is the decision the LLM makes?